Edw590/VISOR---Android-Version-Assistant/README.md

 **NOTE: ignore the "app created for old Android version" warning when installing!
 That enables me to use system features now locked on newer Android releases!**

 ## Test Android versions and devices (in order of use)
-- Oreo 8.1 on a Blackview BV9500 (most used to test - my current phone).
+- \[Every time\] Oreo 8.1 on a Blackview BV9500 (my current phone).
 This is also the Android version I'm making the app for (can't test it on newer than 8.1 anyway) - though I think most of the app (or everything) works on newer versions due to backwards compatibility, so feel free to install it on newer Android versions.
-- KitKat 4.4.2 on my Wolder miTab Advance tablet
+- \[Rarely\] KitKat 4.4.2 on my old Wolder miTab Advance tablet
-- Ice Cream Sandwich 4.0.3 on the Android Studio Emulator
+- \[Rarely\] Jelly Bean 4.1 on an old Acer tablet
-- Lollipop 5.0 on a OnePlus X (the phone with the broken screen that gave reason to the app)
+- \[Not anymore\] Lollipop 5.0 on a OnePlus X (the phone with the broken screen that gave reason to the app)

 ## Pictures
 Note: these pictures are outdated.
 Check the video which is more recent.